rhmap-emea/RHMAP-Demo-Apps/README.md

 ## RHMAP-Keycloak Demo
 This is a [demo project](https://github.com/torbjorndahlen/rhmap-keycloak) that uses RHSSO (Keycloak) for authenticating users accessing a RHMAP application and how to protect a CloudApp with RHSSO.
+It uses the Keycloak Javascript adapter to connect an AngularJS app to RHSSO for authenticating the end user and obtain Access Tokens in order to access the REST API of a CloudApp.
+The CloudApp uses the Keycloak Nodejs adapter to validate the Access Token before allowing access to the REST API from the AngularJS app.